Adhesive Tapes for Wound Closure: “FASNAHT” and “Steri-Strip”

 In my experience, wound closure tapes are stocked not only in hospitals but also in long-term care facilities, where they are often used for managing skin tears.

-If a flap of skin remains intact, repositioning and securing it with tape can lead to better healing.
+If a flap of skin remains intact, repositioning and securing it with tape may help the wound heal more favorably, depending on the situation.”

 Types of Wound Closure Tapes